DoubleDevDan/Asset-Allocation-Calculator/README.md

   - My current go-to for building UIs is Material UI.
 It is a React UI framework that provides a set of React components that implement Google's Material Design specification.
 It is a great framework for building UIs quickly and efficiently.
   - However, since this project is built using Vue.js, I decided to use the Vue Material library, which provides a set of Vue components that implement the Material Design specification.
+  - That library was not supported on the latest version of Vue, and while I found solutions such as https://github.com/mikimoresi/vue3-material I decided that for the simplistic nature of this application we would do without a UI framework and instead style ourselves.

 ### Implemenation: App Development Process